Kurusha

 • Use of instructor in own aircraft: £50 per hour.

-• Membership (not required for trial lessons): £20 per month, payable in advance by Standing Order.
+• Full membership: £20 per month, payable in advance by Standing Order.
+Gives access to the clubhouse, aircraft and social events.

 19. Financial